-We generate $10$ different sets of $1000$ points, each generated with a different randomly drawn covariance matrix.
-For each set of $1000$ points, we test for $\delta = 0.1, 0.2, \ldots, 0.6$ and $\beta = 2.0,\ 2.1, \ldots 3.0$.
-Therefore, for 2 global functions, we have 10 collections of input data, and 17 variance parameters, for a total of 340 optimization problems.
-We categorize the 340 problems into four scenarios, based on the function and the variance type of noise terms, i.e., Powell (constant), Powell (non-constant), Quintic (constant), and Quintic (non-constant).
+For each function, we generate $10$ different datasets of $1000$ points, each generated with a different randomly drawn covariance matrix.
+Therefore, for 7 global functions, we have 10 collections of input data, for a total of $7 \times 10 = 70$ datasets.
+This creates the first set of data.

+For the second dataset, we follow the same procedure, but remove points surrounding the global optimal solution, to evaluate how well the PMO approaches can perform when the optimal value is far away from the training set.
+In particular, we generate $10$ different datasets of $1500$ points, each generated with a different randomly drawn covariance matrix, but now removing the data within a central region.
+This is described and evaluated in Section~\ref{sec:robust}.

-\subsubsection{Predictive Modeling and Optimization Setup}
+\subsection{Predictive Modeling and Optimization Setup}

-For each dataset, we scale the independent variables to $[0,1]$, drop the 100 points (out of the 1,000) with highest true objective value, and randomly split the dataset into a training set and a test set in the ratio of $7:3$.
-Each training set is used to fit three different predictive models: linear regression, random forest, and neural network, to be used in PMO.
+For each dataset, we scale the independent variables to $[0,1]$, standardize the dependent variable, and randomly split the dataset into a training set and a test set in the ratio of $7:3$.
+Each training set is used to fit three different predictive models: linear regression, random forest, and neural networks, to be used in PMO.

-For the configurations of the neurons in neural network models, we consider a structure with three hidden layers.
+For the configurations of the neurons in neural networks models, we consider a structure with two hidden layers.
 The number of neurons in each hidden layer ranges in $\{1,2,...,10\}$.
-For each dataset, we select the best neural network model out of 1000 candidates using the \texttt{GridSearchCV} function in \textbf{scikit-learn}.
-For random forest models, we create a hyper-parameters grid with the number of trees varying in $\{10,20,...,200\}$ and the maximum depth of the tree ranging in $\{1,2,...,20\}$.
-We try $20 \times 20=400$ combinations of parameters and select the best model using \texttt{GridSearchCV} .
+For each dataset, we select the best neural networks model out of 500 candidates using the \texttt{GridSearchCV} function in \textbf{scikit-learn}.
+For random forest models, we create a hyper-parameters grid with the number of trees varying in $\{10,20,...,100\}$ and the maximum depth of the tree ranging in $\{1,2,...,10\}$.
+We try $10 \times 10=100$ combinations of parameters and select the best model using \texttt{GridSearchCV} .
 For linear regression models, we simply fit one single model using \textbf{scikit-learn} for each dataset.

+The average out-of-sample performance, measured as $R^2$, of the various predictive models are presented in Table \ref{table: experiment1 r2}.
+As we can see, the performance of linear regression is typically very poor for these functions due to the degree of nonlinearity, whereas random forest models and neural networks models have much better performance.

-\subsubsection{Optimization Results}
+\subsection{Optimization Results}